21 Little-Known Amazon Hacks Every Online Shopper Needs to Know

 Sure, college students can score tons of great deals on used textbooks.
 But once the semester is over, they can only hope someone will buy it back (or leave it on the shelf for years before throwing it out).

 Enter textbook rentals, which give heavy discounts on books your kids know they won’t pick up after the class ends.
 Shop around because it’s sometimes cheaper to buy used, but some rentals are $80 cheaper than the used copy.

 You’ll get free shipping on rentals over $25, and free returns no matter what.
 You can also get super-fast textbook shipping if you’re a Prime member.
 Check out 17 more Amazon Prime benefits you might not know about.

 Two adults living under the same address (including roommates) can share Prime benefits while keeping their own accounts with Amazon Household.

 As long as you agree to share the same credit card, you can both order using your own usernames.
 And that doesn’t just mean the free shipping — you can also share ebooks, games and more with that person.
 Plus, even your kids can get in on the deal.
 You can share your photo storage with up to five people (as long as they’re 13 and up) in one Family Vault.
 This is the most-purchased electronic on Amazon (besides Alexa).

 If you have a Prime account, you already have access to Amazon Family deals.
 The program offers 20 percent off diaper subscriptions, 15 percent off certain items on your baby registry, exclusive coupons, and more.
 Find out the brilliant buys on Amazon with practically perfect reviews.

 When buying through third-party sellers, Millennial Money Man recommends you look for vendors from Alaska, Delaware, Montana, New Hampshire, and Oregon, where state officials don’t collect sales tax.
-Next, check out the Amazon products under $25 that are so worth it.
+Next, these 17 home organizing tools have nearly perfect Amazon reviews.